 The National Speech & Debate Association (NSDA) is a nonpartisan, nonprofit educational honor society founded in 1925.
 It is the oldest, largest, and most recognized speech and debate association in the U.S., and their national tournaments are the largest in the world.
-By 2011, it had 120,000 student members; 3,500 coaches; and 1.4 million alumi.
+By 2023, it has 3,403 school members, 134,615 student members; 3,932 coach members; and 2 million alumi.

-NFL alumi are known for their prominence and influence in the U.S. A few names from the 1.4 million alumi are: Supreme Court Justices Sonia Sotomayor, Stephen Breyer, and Samuel Alito; media visionaries Oprah Winfrey and Ted Turner; actors Brad Pitt and Renee Zellweger; TV personalities Stephen Colbert and Tom Lennon; and Senators Richard Lugar, Russ Feingold, and William Frist.
+NSDA alumi are known for their prominence and influence in the U.S. A few names from the 2 million alumi are: Supreme Court Justices Sonia Sotomayor, Stephen Breyer, and Samuel Alito; media visionaries Oprah Winfrey and Ted Turner; actors Brad Pitt and Renee Zellweger; TV personalities Stephen Colbert and Tom Lennon; and Senators Richard Lugar, Russ Feingold, and William Frist.

-The National Speech Tournament has been held continuously since 1931 (except during World War II).
-NFL encourages improvement of students by awarding NFL points and granting degrees for participating in contests.
-NFL points are highly respected and recognized by the U.S. universities, and the statistics show that NFL students are the top 5% of their classes, perform better in all standardized exams such as SAT, and have 22 – 30% higher chance of being accepted to the top notch universities in the U.S. Contests are held in the following areas:
+The National Speech & Debate Tournament has been held continuously since 1931 (except during World War II).
+NSDA encourages improvement of students by awarding NSDA points and granting degrees for participating in contests.
+NSDA points are highly respected and recognized by the U.S. universities, and the statistics show that NSDA students are the top 5% of their classes, perform better in all standardized exams such as SAT, and have 22 – 30% higher chance of being accepted to the top notch universities in the U.S. Contests are held in the following areas:

 - public forum debate